MinekPo1/SaHuTOrEPoL/README.md

 A tabulator followed by a space is used to indent a block of code.

+#### If statements

+An if statement starts with the `if` keyword, followed by an expression in brackets.
+The expression is evaluated and then a boolean value is constructed from the result.
+If the boolean value is true, the code in the block is executed.
+The body of the if statement ends with a `do` keyword and is indented by one more level than the if keyword.

+#### While loops

+An while loop starts with the `while` keyword, followed by an expression in brackets.
+The expression is evaluated and then a boolean value is constructed from the result.
+While the boolean value is true, the code in the block is executed.
+The body of the while loop ends with a `do` keyword and is indented by one more level than the while keyword.

 ### Variables

 Variables in SaHuTOrEPoL are defined with a dollar sign followed by a name.
 The name can contain between 3 and 8 characters, however is recommended that it is less than 6 characters.
 The name must have exactly two underscores in it and the frist non underscore character must be a letter, which declares the variable type.